NrgXnat/xnat_bash_utils/README.md

 # xnat_bash_utils

 ## Summary
-XTOLM is a local bash XNAT-aware console.
+XTolm is a local bash XNAT-aware console.

 Useful for: